341109-Sudhanshu/Self_Study_Project-341067-341109-341113/ReadMe.md

 # Indian Automotive Market Analysis (Self-Study Project for DBMS class for ETB subject)

+## Group Members
+1. Sudhanshu Singh (341109)
+2. Arjun M Nair (341067)
+3. Utkarsh Maheshwari (341113)

 ## Project Overview
 This project analyzes over 1,200 vehicle variants in the Indian automotive market to derive insights on pricing strategies, consumer preferences, and technological trends.
 The analysis was conducted using **MongoDB Atlas** for cloud storage and **MongoDB Charts** for visualization.
+Done under the guidance of Prof. Ashok Harnal of FORE School of Management, New Delhi

 ## Key Business Insights
 1.  **Market Dominance:** Maruti Suzuki, Hundai, Mahindra and Tata Motors lead the market in terms of product variety, focusing heavily on the budget segment.